kaizhangpnl/e3sm_erf_aerosol/E3SMv3.md

          'N:CFC11:CFC11', 'N:CFC12:CFC12'
 ```

-### Aerosol budget/optics diagnostics
+### Aerosol Budget and Optical Diagnostics

-This is not for the forcing calculation, but would be useful for additional aerosol budget and optical property analysis.
+These settings are not required for the forcing calculation.
+Enable them when additional aerosol mass-budget or optical-property diagnostics are needed.

 ```
  !!..................................................................